Registration: registering a pension scheme: what HMRC does after the application has been made

 - an occupational pension scheme that has not been registered before 6 April 2018 has a sponsoring employer that is a dormant company.
 A company is dormant if, in the year before HMRC decides whether or not to register the scheme, it has been dormant for a continuous period of one month, or

 - a Master Trust scheme that has not been registered before section 3 Pension Schemes Act 2017 (PSA 17) comes into force is unauthorised.
 A Master Trust scheme is unauthorised if it is not authorised under Part 1 PSA 17 (or corresponding Northern Ireland provision) and its operation would be unlawful without such authorisation.
+Where a registration application is received from a Master Trust scheme, HMRC will exercise its discretion and will wait for confirmation from the Pensions Regulator that the Master Trust is authorised before the scheme can be registered.

 As well as giving HMRC grounds to refuse to register a scheme, providing incorrect information or false declarations to HMRC can make the scheme administrator liable to penalties - see PTM032100.